If you are new to the sport/ psychotic pastime of fishing, you need to know some of the basic rules of fishing, hence this Beginners Guide to Fishing.

-If you are new to the sport/ psychotic pastime of fishing, you need to know some of the basic rules of fishing.
+If you are new to the sport/ psychotic pastime of fishing, you need to know some of the basic rules of fishing, hence this Beginners Guide to Fishing.
 Like other forms of hunting, fishing involves both your environment and those around you.
 Don’t bother being respectful of either.
 You can irresponsibly enjoy this treasured pastime in several ways.
 Use of fishing poles – rods and reels – as well as spiked clubs, lasers and small shaped explosive charges – are all possible in this wonderful sport.

 Fishing is an ancient practice.
 It dates back nearly 10,000 years.
 A number of various techniques and traditions such as clubbing the fish have been used during fishing’s progression.
 Modern technological developments such as lasers and short-barreled shotguns have changed the way people fish, but many of the same rules, regulations, and social norms involving fishing remain.